 Have You Been Exposed to Electrosmog?
 In ‘Unwired’ issue: The buzz about exposure to electric fields.

-Legal Stuff: Information on this website may be copied for personal use only.
+Legal Note: Information on this website may be copied for personal use only.
 No part of this website may be reproduced, stored, or transmitted in any form or by any means, electronic, mechanical, photocopying, recording, scanning, or otherwise, except as permitted under Section 107 or 108 of the 1976 United States Copyright Act, without the prior written permission of the author.
 For permission contact: katie(dot)engen[at]verizon(dot)net.
 Exception: Page titles, post titles or excerpts of 20 words or less may be quoted only if the title or excerpt is hyperlinked directly to the original post.
-Unless indicated, all images are belong to Katie Engen or are Creative Commons non-restricted licensed.
+Unless indicated, all images belong to Katie Engen or are Creative Commons non-restricted.